 18. GED for Free

-GED for Free is a basic online course offered to students who have not been able to complete high school and need to get their GED.
+GED for Free is a basic e learning course offered to students who have not been able to complete high school and need to get their GED.
 You simply fill out a student profile and begin studying.
 This site is only designed to teach the students the concepts that will be tested on the GED exam.
 There are no advanced courses or enrichment activities.

 19. Free World U

 This is a free online k-12 learning system that specializes in flashcards as a way to test the acquisition of skills.
 The school is free but if you want an accredited program, which comes with tests, certificates, etc., you will need to pay a monthly fee.
 Without registering, you aren’t able to see much about their curriculum, so it is a bit difficult to navigate.